code-423n4/2023-02-ethos-findings/data/ABA-Q.md

 #

-### [NC-02] not enough tests for calculating collateral surplus in a sub-case of recovery mode
+### [NC-02] Not enough tests for calculating collateral surplus in a sub-case of recovery mode
 ##### Description

 In [`TroveManager.sol`](https://github.com/code-423n4/2023-02-ethos/blob/main/Ethos-Core/contracts/TroveManager.sol) when a specific subcase of recovery mode is activated, a calculated value, collateral surplus, is determined in `_getCappedOffsetVals` which users can then withdrawal.